Can’t decide between hiking boots or trail runners? Well, you’re just in the right place – this review will help you find out which are best for you.

 These Speedcross trail runners are actually the fourth generation of the model.
 With each version Salomon has improved their original shoe, and these ones are pretty close to perfection.
 Their uppers are made from anti-debris mesh and water resistant textile, and they are pretty durable.

-They have a quicklace system which allows for one-pull tightening.
+They have a quick lace system that allows for one-pull tightening.
 Putting them on and adjusting them is quick and easy – one area where trail runners always have an advantage over hiking boots.

 These feature a Sensifit design – they cradle the foot to provide a secure and almost customized fit.
 They run a little small, so maybe go half a size up.
 But, they are supposed to fit snug, so don’t panic if there’s no wiggle room for your toes.

 If you’re looking for lightweight trail runners for this summer, but can’t afford to spend a lot of money, these are a good option.
-They’re pretty affordable (under $50), but the price really depends on the size and color you want.
+New Balance Men’s Mt410v5 Cushioning Trail Runner is pretty affordable (under $50), but the price really depends on the size and color you want.
 If you don’t really care about aesthetics, definitely check out how much your size costs in each of the colors.

 The uppers of the shoes are made from a mixture of synthetic and breathable mesh.
 The ventilation on them is really good, so you can safely wear them in the summer.
 Your feet will stay cool and dry even in the middle of August.
 But they’re obviously not waterproof, so avoid stepping in streams or puddles.